+Learning the engineering approach to problem solving is one of the more valuable lessons to be learned in an introductory dynamics course.
 Mechanics is a base of various branches of modern physics, applied mathematics and engineering.
-A thorough understanding of mechanics serves as a foundation of studying different areas in these branches.
+A thorough understanding of mechanics serves as a foundation of studying different areas in sciences.
 Specifically, this course is concentrated with the behavior of bodies under the action of forces.